Deepak143deepu/FRT_Project/README.md

 I Created This Project Using HTML, Javascript, Css And Azure Services.

-This Game Help's The User To Create Fun Betwwen User And Game, where you speak your guess into the microphone using the speech recognition API
+This Game Help's The User To Create Fun Between User And Game, where you speak your guess into the microphone using the speech recognition API

 # Project Specifications